 In the second-year language sequence, the first goal is to acquire a knowledge of the basic history and cultural patterns and to examine topical and literary readings of the Francophone world, which may include French minorities in the U.S. (New England and Louisiana), France, Canada, Belgium, Switzerland, as well as the French Caribbean and African countries.
 The second goal is to increase proficiency in reading, writing, speaking and listening in French.
 This course reviews the fundamentals of grammar, with emphasis upon the indicative and imperative moods.
-(CR-fall odd years)

-FREN 2202 Intermediate French Language & Culture II
+FREN 2202 Intermediate French Language & Culture II 4 credits (Meets MnTC Goals 7 & 8)